Campus Improvement Plan

 Strategy's Expected Result/Impact: The machines will continue to work and support school initiatives such data disaggregation, student reports, family communication, and more.

-Staff Responsible for Monitoring: Admin Assistant, Front office staff
+Staff Responsible for Monitoring: Admin Assistant, Front office staff, Principal

 Funding Sources: Repair of Library Machines - 199 PIC 11 - Instructional Services - 199.11.6249.000.114.30.0.114 - $1,500, Front Office Color Copier - 199 PIC 99 - Undistributed - 199.23.6269.000.114.99.0.114 - $4,200